SlangLab-NU/VoiceCollector/DOCKER_README.md

 ## Running the Application

-Use docker-compose to build and run the containers simultaneously:
+Use docker-compose to run the containers simultaneously:

 - For development (Flask):